edgraham/binder-unix-intro/README.md

-# Binder for Unix Introduction
+# Binder for Bash Introduction

 Initially forked from [here](https://github.com/binder-examples/conda).
 Thank you to the awesome [binder](https://mybinder.org/) team!